sizief/cheatsheet/perl/nutshell.md

 - Use module `use BOM::Platform::Client::CashierValidation;`
 - Use subs from that module - > use full name `print BOM::Platform::Client::CashierValidation(something)`
 - Import specific subs `use BOM::CTC::Utility::Base32 qw( encode_base32 decode_legacy );` then `print encode_base32(something)`
+- should end with 1;
+- Inhertance `use parent 'FurnitureShop';`
+- can install on specific folder `cpanm -L extlib Geo::Coder::Google::V3` and then `use local::lib './extlib;' ;use Geo::Coder::Google;`

 ## Flow Control